 That sounds nice, but it’s more like the description of a person you want to be friends with.

 So here is how you can transform that description into something that sounds more professional:

 Relationship builder, strong follow-through, and motivated to collaborate.

 For personal branding, you should go with the latter.

 Alexandra Cavoulacos righteously points out that to best deal with your boss, you should adapt to his leadership style.

-They base their approach on Daniel Goleman‘s leadership styles, and this is my own modified version, similar to the one I introduced in Social Power, workplace module:
+They base their approach on Daniel Goleman‘s leadership styles, and this is my own modified version, similar to the one I introduced in Power University, workplace module: